 You've acquired a plot of land, chosen a contractor, and designed the architectural layout for your new house.
 However, before the first patch of soil can be shoveled and the foundation and framing begins, you'll need to secure financing.

 Construction loans are a common financing option for building a new house, renovating an existing one or securing a plot of land.
-This guide will help you understand what a home construction loan is, how it works, and how to maximize your chances of getting approved for a loan.
+This guide will help you understand what new home construction loans are, how it works, and how to maximize your chances of getting approved for a loan.

-As the name implies, a home construction loan finances the construction of a residential property.
+As the name implies, a new home construction loan finances the construction of a residential property.
 Repayment is usually a 12-month period, after which it is either paid in full or converts to a traditional mortgage.
+Credit unions and banks offer competitive rates for construction loans.

 A home construction loan is similar to a traditional mortgage, but with the additional requirement of vetting the contractor you're using for the project.
 Upon approval of your chosen contractor, the lender will underwrite your loan application, and construction can start.